Processes

 or ?

-This allows you to capture multiple files into a list object and output them as a sole emission.
+wildcard character, it is interpreted as a glob path matcher.
+This allows you to capture multiple files into a list and emit the list as a single value.
 For example:

 process splitLetters {